robgolding/old.robgolding.com/source/_posts/2011-11-27-django-in-production-part-2---background-tasks.markdown

 It's difficult to know exactly what a task queue like Celery is doing, as it doesn't present a pretty web interface for us to watch.
-It can, however, be monitored - and this is something I'll be talking about in detail later on in the series.
+It can, however, be monitored - and this is something I'll be talking about in detail in the next post - *Logging and Monitoring*.

 [part1]: /blog/2011/11/12/django-in-production-part-1---the-stack/
 [celery]: http://celeryproject.org/